jouwdan/tutors-final-project/report/README.md

 Once we felt that the new version of the Tutors course reader was ready for release, we merged the beta branch into the main branch.
 This was a very exciting moment for the project, as we had put a lot of work into this release, which came with many exciting new features and upgrades, so it was great to see it finally released.

+##### Release Automation

+When we released the new version of Tutors, I decided to automate the release process as much as possible.
+This was done using Netlify automation, which allowed me to automatically deploy all applications of the monorepo to their own subdomain.
+This was done by creating a new Netlify site, which was connected to the main branch of the monorepo.
+This allowed me to automatically deploy a new version whenever a new commit was pushed to the main branch of the monorepo.

+In order to prevent any accidental deployments, I changed the default branch on the github repo to the 'development' branch, along with protecting both the main and development branches from deployments.
+I set this up for pull requests to require an approval from a maintainer (Eamonn or myself) before it could be merged.
+The development branch is then used as a beta-like branch, allowing us to test new versions of Tutors in a production-like environment before merging into 'main'/production.

 #### Holopin

 In March 2022 I applied to Holopin's open source program, which would allow us to assign a digital badge to developers who contribute to the Tutors project.
 We were accepted into the program and I set up an account for the Tutors project.
 I then set about creating the badges for the Tutors project, which were to be awarded to contributors who had contributed to the project.